ChenHsing/Awesome-Video-Diffusion-Models/README.md

 Email: zhenxingfd@gmail.com

-If you find our work useful, please consider citing it:
+If you find our survey is useful in your research or applications, please consider giving us a star 🌟 and citing it by the following BibTeX entry.

 ```
 @article{vdmsurvey,